MetPX/sarracenia/docs/source/How2Guides/Admin.rst

 Note that the logs will clean up themselves.
 By default after 5 retention the oldest log will be remove at midnight if you have always use the same default config since the first rotation.
-It can be shorten to a single retention by adding *logrotate 1d* to default.conf.
+It can be shorten to a single retention by adding *logRotate 1d* to default.conf.

 Ensuring Things are Up
 ~~~~~~~~~~~~~~~~~~~~~~